mogenius/docs/mogenius/docs/cluster-management/cluster-settings.md

 - PAT: Enter a personal access token from your registry for authentication.

 :::info
 Alternatively, mogenius comes with a local container registry on your Kubernetes.
 You can install it from the service list below.
 The registry will be used automatically for each build of a service on the cluster.
+In this case, leave the form fields for the container registry empty.
 :::

 ## Cluster services
 Delivering Kubernetes infrastructure to development teams requires setting up several additional services after deploying your cluster. mogenius offers a set of pre-configured cluster services that you can install in the cluster settings.
+You can manage these services from the settings page.
+For each service a Helm chart will be used to install it on your cluster.

 |Service|Description|
 |---|---|